• Agents

 Back to Blog

-How does RLS actually work?
+How RLS works

 • Service role key (secret, server-side only): full access, bypasses everything